MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 quantity of items requested so that the purchase order now totals \$12,000.
 She then approves the document.
 Ann typically would be the final approver (because the document is more than \$10,000).
-However, because Ann edited the document, she can’t final approve it.
+However, because Ann edited the document, she can't final approve it.
 The document will be sent to the alternate final approver for approval.

 1. Indicate what should happen when a task is overdue.

-When an approver fails to act on a task by the task’s due date, the task is considered overdue, or escalated.
+When an approver fails to act on a task by the task's due date, the task is considered overdue, or escalated.
 Indicate what should happen to overdue tasks by selecting one of the following options.